-Jerry Seinfeld Signs $100m Deal With Netflix, Denied Entry To Obama’s Party
+Jerry Seinfeld Signs $100 Million Deal With Netflix, Denied Entry To Obama’s Party

 — 107.5 Kool FM (@KoolFMBarrie) January 11, 2017

-In his statement announcing the new partnership with Netflix, Jerry Seinfeld confessed how it truly feels to have his hit web series Comedians in Cars Getting Coffee, which premiered on July 19, 2012, finally become part of the Netflix family.
+In his statement announcing the new partnership with Netflix, Jerry Seinfeld confessed how it truly feels to have his hit web series, Comedians in Cars Getting Coffee, which premiered on July 19, 2012, finally become part of the Netflix family.

 “When I first started thinking about Comedians in Cars Getting Coffee, the entire Netflix business model consisted of mailing out DVDs in envelopes.”